umangtdesai/MBE-Data-Analysis/ashwini_gdukuray_justini_utdesai/README.md

  The number of MBEs that we are able to add is the important metric that we track for each zip code and the algorithm emits a new dataset with each tuple being a zip code and the corresponding count of possible MBE additions.
 Thus, as a  result, we can clearly see which areas can best do with more MBE businesses!

+ ### Project 2 Statistical Analysis (2c)
+ In the file labeled correlationIndustries.py, we have completed some statistical analysis on the industries within each zipcode.
+ We did this to better understand the relationships between industries.
+The metric we used is the correlation coefficient between two particular industries.
+This value tells us how correlated it is for two industries to be present in the same zip code (or absent).
+The file outputs a data set sorted by the correlation coefficient.